Goamhobala/CSC2001F/Assignment2/CSC2001F Assignment 2 - Report.md

 make runExperiment
 ```

-The python script **experiment.py** does two thing: It generates random sets of data, with sizes differ logarithmically (log_3 is used as it is the largest integer that provides 10 sets of data within the range of 50000).
+The python script **experiment.py** does two things: It generates random sets of data, with sizes differ logarithmically (log_3 is used as it is the largest integer that provides 10 sets of data within the range of 50000).

 These sets of data are then loaded one at the time by **AuomaticApp.java,** the version of the app that automates loading, inserting, and searching of data.
 The app will then write the result of each run into a csv file, allowing the python script to access the results obtained, and graph them using **matplotlib**